ManatiCR/manateam-blog/README.md

 ## Create local environment:

-In order to run this on your computer for development purposes:
+In order to run this on your computer you will need node >= 4
-- Make sure you have node installed in your machine with nvm (https://github.com/creationix/nvm).

-- Use node version 0.12: `nvm install 0.12`.

 - Run: `npm install && bower install`.

-- And finally: `grunt serve`.
+- And finally: `npm start` to create the local development server or `npm run build` to pack stuff to deploy to prod.

 ## Backend

 It's actually running at http://test-manatiblog.pantheonsite.io/api/ Ask for access if needed.
->>>>>>> e56cee317aa45e4248f02203947224b69cef81cd